 Jersey makes a great base for visiting cruise ships and super yachts.
 You'll find you're only a short stroll from some of Jersey's best food, wine, shops, fashions and events.

-Download harbour information for cruise ships (size 1mb)
+Download harbour information for visiting Cruise Ship (size 1.5mb)

 Goods Declaration forms

 Pilotage is generally compulsory for all vessels over 35 metres in length.
 This includes pleasure and fishing vessels as well as commercial vessels.

 Ships of less than 35 metres in overall length, which if carrying passengers are carrying no more than 12 passengers are exempt from taking a pilot.

 The Pilotage (Jersey) Law 2009 requires the Harbour Master to issue directions on pilotage.
 These directions, along with pilotage charges, are available on the Notices to Mariners page.